SemouleSombre/SemouleSombre/README.md

   	- Learn how to Learn app
   	- Tool that bring culture
   		- **Games**
-  	- A video-game that use AI
+  	- A video-game that use Machine Learning
   	- Another video-game of detectives.
   	- A RPG game inspired by the best period of Bioware / Obsidian